httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `Content-Digest` and `Repr-Digest` support hashing algorithm agility.
-The `Want-Content-Digest` and `Want-Repr-Digest` fields allow endpoints to express interest in `Content-Digest` and `Repr-Digest` respectively, and to express algorithm preferences in either.
+The `Want-Content-Digest` and `Want-Repr-Digest` fields allow endpoints to express interest in `Content-Digest` and `Repr-Digest`, respectively, and to express algorithm preferences in either.

-`Content-Digest` and `Repr-Digest` are collectively termed Integrity fields.
+`Content-Digest` and `Repr-Digest` are collectively termed "Integrity fields".
-`Want-Content-Digest` and `Want-Repr-Digest` are collectively termed Integrity preference fields.
+`Want-Content-Digest` and `Want-Repr-Digest` are collectively termed "Integrity preference" fields.

 Integrity fields are tied to the `Content-Encoding` and `Content-Type` header fields.
 Therefore, a given resource may have multiple